AmphiBee/MetaboxMaker/doc/Block.md

 - **`category(string $category)`**: Sets the category of the block.
 Options include `text`, `media`, `design`, `widgets`, `theme`, and `embed`.
 - **`renderCallback(callable $callback)`**: Sets the callback function to render the block.
 - **`fields(array $fields)`**: Adds fields to the block.
 Accepts an array of field instances.
+- **`setting(string $key, mixed $value)`**: Adds a custom Meta Box setting that isn't explicitly defined.
+This allows you to pass any Meta Box-specific option directly.

 ## Adding Fields